-Our consolidated financial statements are based on accounting principles generally accepted in the United

-States of America.
+Our consolidated financial statements are based on accounting principles generally accepted in the United States of America.
 Our significant accounting policies are critical to the understanding of our results of operations and financial position because some accounting policies require us to make complex or subjective judgments and estimates that may affect the value of certain assets or liabilities.
 We consider these policies critical because we have to make judgments about matters that are inherently uncertain.
-For a complete discussion of significant accounting policies, refer to Note 2, "Summary of Significant Accounting Policies", of the accompanying consolidated financial statements.
+For a complete discussion of significant accounting policies, refer to Note 2, "Summary of Accounting Significant Policies", of the accompanying consolidated financial statements.
 The development and selection of critical policies, and related disclosures, have been reviewed by our Audit Committee.
-The following is a summary of certain critical policies:
+The following is a summary of critical policies relating to determination of the Allowance for Loan Losses: